 There are so many beautiful plants and flowers to be enjoyed at this time of year, many of them scented to attract pollinating insects.
 As there aren’t as many insects around in winter, the scent plants produce is often incredibly powerful as well as sweet.
 Look out for deliciously scented Sarcococca confusa, S. hookeriana, Lonicera x purpusii ‘Winter Beauty’, Hamamelis mollis, and, my favourite, Daphne bholua ‘Jacqueline Postill’.
 If your garden is devoid of interest at this time of year, why not visit a local garden or nursery for inspiration, buy a beautiful plant, or make plans to take cuttings, or grow something new from seed?
 If you choose the right plants, you’ll be helping to provide food for hungry early bees and beneficial pollinating insects, as well as enhancing your garden.
 Look out for the ‘Perfect for Pollinators’ logo or ask advice at your local nursery.

-Plant Lily bulbs, sow Sweet Peas in pots outdoors.
+Plant Lily bulbs, sow Sweet Pea seeds in pots outdoors.

 Plant Jerusalem artichokes: look for smooth skinned varieties such as ‘Fuseau’ which grows to form a tall windbreak of up to 3m (10’) or ‘Dwarf Sunray’ which is more compact at around 1.2m -1.5m (4-5’) tall depending on soil conditions.
 ‘Dwarf Sunray’ has the benefit of earlier flowering, and has a thinner skin, which doesn’t require peeling.